Someone once said that to know where you’re going, you must know where you are NOW.

 Has your financial picture changed?
 Stock Market losses?
 Will your money last at least if you do?
 If you died today would your spouse have adequate monies to maintain your current standard of living?
 If you are still in the stock market, do you know what exactly what you are invested in?
 Do you even know what sector of our economy your investments are in?

 How about risk?
 Do you understand the amount of risk?
 Do you understand your financial statements?
 Are you aware of risk levels in bonds and bank products?
 The answer to these questions is: you SHOULD.

-We do risk assessment and offer only safe money solutions.
+We do a risk assessment and offer only safe money solutions.
 Is it time to take a serious look at your risk levels and see if an allocation leaning more to safety and security might be in order?

 All retirement experts are stating that income is the single most critical issue facing retirees now and for the next 25 years and beyond.
-It is not how much money you have, it is how much income is available monthly.
-Income that has limitations in time periods might not be the right type of income.
+It is not how much money you have; it is how much income is available monthly.
+Income that has limitations in periods might not be the right type of income.

 Gloom & Doom?
 Fortunately, there are options, options that can remove stress and worry about living too long, options that live as long as you do.